Elliott: Canada hopes for WBC pop from Matt Davidson

 Canadian Baseball Network

-Matt Davidson has hit 385 home runs in his first 17 seasons.
+Matt Davidson has hit 385 home runs in his first 17 pro seasons.

 That’s a barrel full, a career for a lower case sultan of swat.
-So, you might think it might be difficult for the newest mystery member of Canada’s World Baseball Classic team to pick his favorite long ball?
+So, you would think it might be difficult for the newest mystery member of Canada’s World Baseball Classic team to pick his favourite long ball?

-“Most memorable?” repeated Davidson, the former Chicago White Sox bopper said from Peoria, Az.
+“Most memorable?” repeated Davidson, the former Chicago White Sox bopper said from Peoria, Ariz.
 “Probably in 2018 ... opening day, I hit three in the same day, the third one was pretty special.”

 Davidson’s roots trace back to Winnipeg where his grandmother was a nurse and his grandfather -- Dr. Daniel Johnson -- had a family practice before moving to California.